zejiran/openai-textbox-mentions/README.md

 2. Configure server hostname and port variables in `src/App.js`.
 3. Install dependencies with `npm install`.
 4. Run the app in the development mode with `npm start`.

+## Features

+### AI User Generator

+You can go to `http://<hostname>:<port>/generate/users` for testing the creation of 25 users with GPT, split them into customers or employees, and then store these in a Elasticsearch index.

+[image]

+## User Mentions Dashboard

 ## License